 The word soccer is often associated with America, but it actually wasn’t Americans who invented it.
 The word soccer was a British invention.
 So how did it become more popular in the US than in other parts of the world?
 Let’s find out.

 History of the Word “Soccer”

-The use of the word “soccer” goes all the way back to the 19th century.
+If you look at the history of soccer, you’ll see that the use of the word “soccer” goes all the way back to the 19th century.

 When the first official rule book for soccer was put together in England in 1863, the game we now know as soccer was called association football.

 At this time, the rules for association football needed to be clarified.
 There were many variations of the game being played across the country, and different teams were using different rules.
 Watching a soccer game could get very confusing!

 To find out more about the invention of soccer, look at this article I put together to explain where soccer originated.

 However, when the Football Association agreed on the rules each team should abide by, a group was unhappy about what had been decided.

 They wanted to carry on allowing players to use their hands to move the ball, but the new rules didn’t permit this.
 This group eventually broke away and formed the game that became known as rugby football.